INTERVIEWQuestions & Answers

 I am always disappointed when collaborators and phosphenists confirm to me that it’s a “crab basket” behind the positive thoughts and love in the facade.
 The reality is quite harsh.
 The fact that 95% of the subjects are sensitive to hypnosis and autosuggestion and therefore to self-deception explains many things.

 A.: Yes, 95% of individuals are sensitive to hypnosis, and professionals in sales techniques and neuromarketing are well aware of this.
 But within that 95%, only less than 10% are capable of entering into very deep states.
 You seem to be unaware of this, as I can see from your reaction.

 This is why in experiments involving lucid dreams and out-of-body activities, it is important to remain “lucid” and pragmatic.
 You see, in Phosphenism we don’t make things up.
-We are concrete, we experiment, verify, control.
-Dr. Lefebure’s work has a concrete goal that is very far removed from the themes on which you asked me about.
+We are concrete, we experiment, verify, and control.
+Dr. LEFEBURE’s work has a concrete aim that is very far removed from the themes on which you asked me about.

 Q.: I suppose that aliens and Essenes are on the same level.